This webpage will be updated as more information is available.

 How long is the City’s eviction moratorium in place?

-This temporary measure will remain in place for the duration of the City of Hillsboro’s declaration of emergency, which was first declared on Friday, March 13, 2020.
+This temporary measure will remain in place for the duration of the City of Hillsboro’s declaration of emergency, which will remain in place until June 17, 2020.

 When do tenants need to pay past due rent or other charges that are delayed due to COVID-19?